awellisz/awellisz.github.io/resume.md

 array configurations

 **Sereno Fossil Lab**

-Lab Assistant

-November 2021 - Present
+: Lab Assistant; November 2021 - Present

 * Clean, catalog, sort, and transport fossils and artifacts in preparation for moving the lab to a new building

 **UChicago IT Services**

-TechBar Support Specialist

-May 2021 - December 2021
+: TechBar Support Specialist; May 2021 - December 2021

 * Diagnosed and resolved a variety of software, hardware, and connectivity issues
 * Assisted staff and students on campus with accessing and using University tech resources

-**DC Bilingual Public Charter School in Washington, D.C.**
+**DC Bilingual Public Charter School** in Washington, D.C.

-Volunteer

-September 2018 - March 2020
+: Volunteer; September 2018 - March 2020

 * Filed and organized student work to track and document progress
 * Prepared materials for class activities and art projects
 * Provided general assistance to classroom teachers and students in both English and Spanish

-**Appalachia Service Project** in Cross Lanes, WV and Logan, WV
+**Appalachia Service Project** in Cross Lanes, WV and Logan, WV : Volunteer; Summer 2018, Summer 2019

-Volunteer

-Summer 2018, Summer 2019

 * Worked in a team constructing wheelchair ramps for homes in rural West Virginia
 * Gained experience using power tools, working within ADA regulations and construction codes